learnbyexample/Ruby_Scripting/chapters/Set.md

 => true
 ```

-* proper subsets - like subsets but length cannot be same
+* proper subset/superset - like subset/superset but length cannot be same

 ```ruby
 # subset